sdroege/gstreamer-rs/docs/gstreamer-editing-services/docs.md

 ## `first_property_name`
 The name of the first property to get
 ## `var_args`
-value for the first property, followed optionally by more name/return location pairs, followed by NULL
+Value for the first property, followed optionally by more name/return location pairs, followed by NULL
 <!-- trait TrackElementExt::fn get_control_binding -->
-Looks up the various controlled properties for that `TrackElement`, and returns the `gst::ControlBinding` which controls `property_name`.
+Gets the control binding that was created for the specified child property of the track element using `TrackElementExt::set_control_source`.
+The given `property_name` must be the same name of the child property that was passed to `TrackElementExt::set_control_source`.
 ## `property_name`
-The property_name to which the binding is associated.
+The name of the child property to return the control binding of

 # Returns

+The control binding that was
-the `gst::ControlBinding` associated with `property_name`, or `None` if that property is not controlled.
+created for the specified child property of `self`, or `None` if `property_name` does not correspond to any control binding.
 <!-- trait TrackElementExt::fn get_element -->
-Get the `gst::Element` this track element is controlling within GNonLin.
+Get the `gst::Element` that the track element's underlying nleobject controls.

 # Returns

-the `gst::Element` this track element is controlling within GNonLin.
+The `gst::Element` being controlled by the nleobject that `self` wraps.
 <!-- trait TrackElementExt::fn get_gnlobject -->
-Get the NleObject object this object is controlling.
+Get the GNonLin object this object is controlling.

 # Deprecated